Teach Anywhere

 -

-Shifting lectures online: Asynchronous & synchronous options
+Shifting lectures online: asynchronous & synchronous options

 A key decision will be how to transition in-person lectures online.
 There are two ways to move forward: asynchronous (instructors prepare material and students access it at a time of their choosing, with interactions unfolding over longer periods of time) or synchronous (where instructors and students meet virtually at the same time to interact).

-Many online courses may have a mix of the two elements, with asynchronous videos or readings for sharing content and synchronous sessions focused on answering student questions, problem solving, or working through examples.
+Many online courses may have a mix of the two elements, with asynchronous videos or readings for sharing content and synchronous sessions focused on answering student questions, problem-solving, or working through examples.

 Consider your instructional goals, your students’ needs and technology access, and your technological capabilities as you decide between the two.
 The following advantages and disadvantages adapted from Stanford’s Guide to Teaching Effectively during Times of Disruption may be helpful in thinking through this decision: